 Nowadays, chronic inflammation is going very wrong for many people.

 Right now, inflammation that won’t turn off is believed to be dragging down the health of four out of ten Americans, more than 130 million of us.
-[1] Added to that, researchers estimate that five out of ten of all deaths worldwide are attributable to health conditions that are affected by long-term chronic inflammation.
+[1] In fact, inflammation is a leading cause of many of the diseases of aging such as Alzheimer's.
+Added to that, researchers estimate that five out of ten of all deaths worldwide are attributable to health conditions that are affected by long-term chronic inflammation.

 What can you do?
 Plenty.
 Let’s take a look…